Florida shooting: FBI was alerted about threat on YouTube

 There was no indication the gunman had an accomplice or accomplices, federal and local authorities told NBC News.

-Authorities have received reports of "copycat threats made today at other schools," Israel said at the news conference Thursday.
+Authorities have received reports of "copycat threats made today at other schools," Israel, the county sheriff, said Thursday.
 A private school near the Douglas campus was briefly placed on lockdown Thursday morning after a false alarm.

-The families of all the victims have been notified and a full list of names will be released, Israel said.